tc39/proposal-temporal/docs/time.md

 This function exists because it's not possible to compare using `time == other` or `time === other`, due to ambiguity in the primitive representation and between Temporal types.

-If you don't need to know the order in which the two dates occur, then this function may be less typing and more efficient than `Temporal.Time.compare`.
+If you don't need to know the order in which the two times occur, then this function may be less typing and more efficient than `Temporal.Time.compare`.

 If `other` is not a `Temporal.Time` object, then it will be converted to one as if it were passed to `Temporal.Time.from()`.